 Does your website have a responsive design?
 Meaning, is it a mobile-friendly website?
 The usage of smartphones to access the internet is only growing.
-As of 2017, mobile devices account for half of all web page views worldwide.
 As a result, websites must be compatible with that growing demand.

 Are response code errors popping up all over your website where there shouldn't be any?
 Calling out 302-, 404-, and 500-level response codes can be useful to tell users that something's wrong.

 However, having this happen is also an indication that someone isn't cleaning up broken links and, as a result, leading users to dead ends.
 Find those error messages and clean up your broken links.
 Tools like Google's Webmaster Tools or Xenu's Link Sleuth can be very helpful for this.

 Does your site have URLs of excessive length due to keyword stuffing?
 Do they contain session IDs and/or include tons of dynamic parameters?
 In some cases, these URLs are difficult for search engines to index and result in lower clickthrough rates from search results.